 Dues are $50 if you would like to race with us during the semester.
 If you are here simply for the fun of it and are not interested in racing, dues are $20.
 Dues help to cover the cost of race entry fees as well as the cost of our membership in NIRCA.

 Dues can be handed in to any of the captains during the first couple weeks of practice either in cash (in an envelope with your name on it) or a check made out to Northeastern University.
 More information will be given at the start of each semester, check our Facebook page in early September/January for those updates!

 Do I need prior racing experience?

 Many of our runners have raced in high school, in track and/or cross country.
 Prior racing experience is not technically a requirement, and we do not hold tryouts, but we strongly recommend having some sort of background in running.
-As a guideline for our distance team, if you can run 3-4 miles without stopping, you are likely prepared enough to join the club.
+As a guideline for our distance team, if you can run 3-4 miles at at least 9 minutes per mile, you are likely prepared enough to join the club.
 Practices usually start more gradually with slower and shorter runs in the beginning for those returning after a long break or starting with lower mileage, but the club is generally a better fit for those who have run before, as our team continues to become increasingly competitive in the collegiate running club community.

 Where and how far do you run?

 We run various routes along the Charles, along the Emerald Necklace (The Commons, the Fens, Jamaica Pond), and downtown.
 Visit our popular runs page to see mapped out version of many of our common routes and distances.